- The new OS from Microsoft is here, and many are wondering what are the differences between Windows 11 and Windows 10.

-Windows 11 will bring native support for Android apps on Windows thanks to the Intel Bridge technology.
-Even if this is Intel technology, AMD users should be able to run Android apps natively on Windows 11 as well.
+Windows 11 brings native support for Android apps on Windows thanks to the Intel Bridge technology.
+Even if this is Intel technology, AMD users should be able to run Android apps natively as well.

-Microsoft has teamed up with Amazon App Store for application delivery, which means that if your PC is compatible, you should be able to download and run apps from Amazon App Store.
+Microsoft has teamed up with Amazon for application delivery, which means that if your PC is compatible, you should be able to download and run apps from Amazon App Store.

 This is a brand-new feature, and on Windows 10, users had to rely on Android emulators to run Android apps.
 This also brings another important question, what will happen with Android emulators on Windows 11?

-We believe that Android emulators will remain relevant since not all Windows 11 computers will be able to natively handle Android apps.
+We believe that Android emulators will remain relevant since not all computers will be able to natively handle Android apps.

-However, Google is introducing Android App Bundles that should replace APK files that Windows 11 is using, so we might see some compatibility issues in the future.
+However, Google is introducing Android App Bundles that should replace APK files, so we might see some compatibility issues in the future.

-Microsoft Store is another component of Windows that was revamped in Windows 11.
+Microsoft Store is another component that was revamped in Windows 11.
 The first thing that you’ll notice about the new Microsoft Store is its new look.

 The store is now divided into two segments, a content pane and a sidebar that you use to access certain categories, such as apps, games, movies, and TV shows.

-The new store looks sleek and more streamlined than its predecessor on Windows 10.
-However, the new redesign isn’t the only change.
+The new store looks sleek and more streamlined than its predecessor.
+However, these aren’t the only changes.

-As we mentioned previously, Windows 11 will be able to run Android apps natively, and now you’ll be able to download Android apps right from the Windows Store.
+As we mentioned previously, Windows 11 can run Android apps natively, and now you’ll be able to download Android apps right from the Windows Store.

 New Microsoft Store will also support Win32 apps, meaning that you can download and install regular desktop apps from it.
 There’s also support for .NET, UWP, Xamarin, Electron, React Native, Java, and Progressive Web Apps.